ChangeLog(Last update: 02/05/20)

 The call to this code is automatically generated by the Mach Interface Generator (MIG, q.v.
 I/11), which takes care (in user-mode) of properly initializing the portsCnt variable so that it matches the length of the OOL ports descriptor sent in the message.
 But user-mode MIG can easily be bypassed, and its code tweaked to deliberately mismatch the two values.
 The sanity checks restrict the value of portsCnt to be between 1 and 3 - but the kernel-side MIG checks fail to validate that it actually matches the number of ports in the ool descriptor itself.
 This still allows for an out of bounds condition, wherein extra port elements in kernel memory can be read - and then dereferenced - leading to a Use After Free (UaF) bug.

 A: see per above.
-With the Pangu Chapter, I made that public, but I can't do that for every chapter.
+With the Pangu Chapter, I made that public, and a lot of Volume III's extra chapters are free (hyperlinked, above).
+BUT - I can't do that for every chapter.
 Again, I MUST apologize for not being able to concoct some "update" scheme wherein I nickel and dime for so and so extra pages.
 But I can't do that because (A) it would be nickel and diming and (B) I can't track already 500 copies in first month or so.
 Before you get riled by this, pause for a sec and realize that you wouldn't expect that from any "traditional" print book, which grows obsolete as soon as it sees print.